mmutugi/quantum_package/installation/expanse_instructions.md

 9. Run `./configure -i resultsFile` -> This is also quick and then returns cowsay that `All dependencies installed` but that `/path/to/qp2/build.ninja does not exist`.

-10. Run `module load openblas` -> Do not specify amything else (expanse does have different variants of Openblas.)\
+10. Run `module load openblas` -> Do not specify amything else (expanse does have different variants of Openblas.) `mkl` works too, but you'll need to load it as `module load mkl`

 11. Run `./configure -c config/gfortran_openblas.cfg` and then